BlaqueDevs/se-assignment-day-5-technical-writing-and-review-joanna-k-Chinyama/README.md

 - Complex: "You can utilize this tool for your work."
 - Simplified: "You can use this tool for your work."
 4."Show" instead of "demonstrate": Show is direct and eliminates any potential confusion.
--Complex: "We will demonstrate the new features."
+- Complex: "We will demonstrate the new features."
--Simplified: "We will show the new features."
+- Simplified: "We will show the new features."

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?